tud-acs/lab3-km-ci/README.md

 MUST be included in your implementation.
 If you are unsure if some algorithmic change is allowed, ask the lab instructors - this is _your_ responsibility.

+## Two types of GPU in GitHub Runners.

+This year, we provide two types of GPUs.
+You need to specify which GPU to use by pushing your code to branch `benchmark-gpu0` or `benchmark-gpu1`.

 ## What data set should I use for testing/debugging?

 The code contains some functions to generate an example data set which can be